In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 \subsubsection{Local state}

 The local state each party maintains is presented in Algorithm~\ref{alg:state}.
 For every possible sequence number $sq$, $\emph{LEADER}[sq]$ stores the party that is chosen (a priori or in retrospect) to be the leader associated with $sq$.
-The \emph{COMMIT} variable is a tuple that consists of a value $val$, a sequence number $sq$ s.t.\ $val$ was committed in the linear LBV that is parametrized with $sq$ and $\emph{LEADERS}[sq]$, and a threshold signature that is used as a proof of it.
-The \emph{VALUE} variable contains a safe value to propose and the \emph{KEY} variable is used as a prove that \emph{VALUE} is indeed safe. \emph{KEY} contains a sequence number $sq$ and a threshold signature that proves that no value other than \emph{VALUE} could be committed in the linear LBV that is parametrized with $sq$ and $\emph{LEADER}[sq]$.
+The \emph{COMMIT} variable is a tuple that consists of a value $val$, a sequence number $sq$ s.t.\ $val$ was committed in LBV(sq,\emph{LEADERS}[sq]), and a threshold signature that is used as a proof of it.
+The \emph{VALUE} variable contains a safe value to propose and the \emph{KEY} variable is used as proof that \emph{VALUE} is indeed safe. \emph{KEY} contains a sequence number $sq$ and a threshold signature that proves that no value other than \emph{VALUE} could be committed in LBV(sq,\emph{LEADERS}[sq]).
 The \emph{LOCK} variable stores a sequence number $sq$, which is used to determine what keys are up-to-date and what are obsolete -- a key is up-to-date if it contains a sequence number that is greater than or equal to \emph{LOCK}.